-In 2019, the House voted on a bipartisan basis to adopt Rep. Barbara Lee’s (CA-13) amendment to the annual defense policy bill—the National Defense Authorization Act (NDAA) —to repeal the 2002 Iraq AUMF.
-In 2020, the House twice voted to repeal this authorization, first as part of the No War Against Iraq Act in January, and again in the annual defense spending bill in July.
+In 2019 the House voted, on a bipartisan basis, to adopt Rep. Barbara Lee’s (CA-13) amendment to the annual defense policy bill—the National Defense Authorization Act or “NDAA”—to repeal the 2002 Iraq AUMF.
+In 2020 the House twice voted to repeal this authorization, first as part of the January No War Against Iran Act and second, in the annual defense spending bill in July.

 What is an AUMF and how is it different from a declaration of war?